Header image

 Sometimes the motivation for refusal will be the exercise of power, with disputes outside the bedroom spilling over to inside.
 Power sits uncomfortably with love, which is supposed to be the spirit of the marriage bond.
 Such exercise of power may find itself countered with violence.

-The easy response to sexual withdrawal (an infringement of the
+The easy response to sexual withdrawal (an infringement of the marriage covenant) would be to apply the right of first refusal.

-This enables an initial infidelity to be rebuked (lawfully, morally) by
+This enables an initial infidelity to be rebuked (lawfully, morally) by a second.

 By upholding the absolute (inviolate) nature of the marriage vows on fidelity, Puritanism (endemic also among Catholics) leaves no space for a better accommodation of sexual desire with the nuances and realities of interpersonal relations.